MylesScholz/OBP-Script/README.md

 * Washington Bee Atlas (WaBA)

 ### Data Pulling Configuration
 The script pulls data from a list of iNaturalist projects specified in OBP-Script/config/sources.csv.
 The file is in a CSV format with three columns.
 They are, in order:
-   1. Name: the name of the source as it will appear in the terminal
+   1. Name: the name of the source as it will appear in the terminal.
    2. ID: the iNaturalist project ID; this is essential for pulling data from the correct sources.
    3. Abbreviation: the abbreviation of the source's name; this must be unique.